ItalyPaleAle/francis/docs/content/workflows/compensation.md

 ),
 ```

-Write such a compensation defensively: it may be undoing something that never happened.
+When writing the compensation function, keep in mind that it may be undoing something that happened or not.

-## When a compensation fails
+## Handling compensation failures

 `WithCompensationFailurePolicy` chooses what happens next: